Creating Fear

 No matter how important the topic is, it is the identity of the messenger that will determine our opinion.

 Many of us now view things with a strictly political bias, no longer caring about what is right or wrong.
 Our priority is to stay in good standing with our team and we gleefully ignore obvious facts to do so.
 No matter how important the topic is, only the identity of the messenger will determine our opinion.
 This rut in which we find ourselves wastes the energy of America and greatly holds back our progress.
 The idea of America is to have as many of us as possible thoughtfully contribute to our Democracy – that is what will drive us forward.
-Divisiveness is literally wasting our time – even crippling our ability to solve problems that we must solve for everyone’s benefit, such as the Covid-19 Pandemic, climate change, alternative energies, medical research, etc. Division is literally killing us.
+Divisiveness is literally wasting our time – even crippling our ability to solve problems that we must solve for everyone’s benefit, such as the Covid-19 Pandemic, climate change, alternative energies, medical research, etc. The division is literally killing us.

 Do you really think minorities are the reason family farms are shutting down everywhere or is it because of Big Ag sweeping across the country swooping them up or squeezing them out?